Rubinet Faucets Review & Rating Updated: 04/01/18

 A final "collection", the Essentials, is a grab-bag of accessories that do not usually require stylistic coordination, such as grab bars, curtain rods, shower seats, floor drains and the like.

 Faucets are displayed with a chart of the 22 standard finishes available, one chart for the base finish and one for any accent finishes available.
-Clicking on on of the base finishes displays the faucet in that finish, the clicking on an accent color shows that accent on the faucet.
+Clicking on one of the base finishes displays the faucet in that finish.
+Clicking on an accent color shows that accent on the faucet.
 A very nice feature that really helps visualization of the finished product.

 For actual specifications, other than dimensions, you will need to display the "INSTALLATION INSTRUCTION" .pdf, which includes an exploded parts diagram and the specifications for the faucet.
 These include flow rate, cartridge (identified generically), and certifications.

 Between the two documents you can find most of what you would need to know to make an intelligent buying decision but the distribution of the information between the two documents is somewhat unconventional.